Why should you trust the information on this web page?

 Do not wait until the last minute to try to volunteer!
 You will probably need to call and email several places just to get an appointment for an interview!
 It may take three or four weeks before you get started volunteering even if you start calling right away!
 Just as every job application or job interview doesn't turn into a job for you, every attempt to volunteer may not pan out.
 Expect to apply to many different places before you end up volunteering.

 Do not show up at a work site unannounced to volunteer.
-For instance, don't just show up at a Habitat for Humanity work site and say, "I'm here to volunteer."
+For instance, don't just show up at a Habitat for Humanity work site and say, "I'm here to volunteer," not unless you have talked to someone at that organization and they have siad you can do that.
 Do not just show up to a community theater performance an hour before curtain time and say, "I'm here to usher!"
-You need to call any organization you want to volunteer with at least two weeks before the date you want to volunteer (a month or more is even better!) and go through an organization's formal application and orientation process, and get the okay from the organization regarding your start date.
+You should call any organization you want to volunteer with at least two weeks before the date you want to volunteer (a month or more is even better!) and go through an organization's formal application and orientation process, and get the okay from the organization regarding your start date.

 Costs

 Some organizations require volunteers to pay an annual membership fee.
 That fee can be as little as $10 a year.
-Most organizations will waive it if you say that you cannot afford it.
+Most organizations that charge a fee (and note that most do NOT charge ANYTHING) will waive the fee if you say that you cannot afford it.
 If you really cannot afford the required fee for volunteering, talk to the organization about waiving the fee because of your financial situation - most will be happy to accommodate you if you are honest.
-Be honest about any and all convictions when you are filling out your volunteering application.

 If any organization wants more than $50, give that organization much extra scrutiny: do they list the board of directors on their web site?
 Is their last available fiscal report available for you to review, so you can see how money is spent?
 What exactly does this fee pay for?
 How many volunteers pay this fee each year?
 Paying to volunteer should be done only with highly-reputable organizations.